huodianyan/Poly.ArcEcs/README.md

 - Entity/Component managed by archetypes and archetypal graph
 - Query traverse archetype, No entity cache
 - 255 components, unlimited entity, archetype, query, system
+- Support Remove component (eg. event) in the end of the world system update
 - Adapted to all C# game engine
 - Support Web by same framework*
 - Support serialzation, network*